 One of the best things you can do during your stay in Shillong, the capital of the Indian state of Meghalaya, is take a day trip to the Dawki area.
-There are many things to see and do in Dawki, especially for nature lovers looking to take in the exquisite natural beauty that northeastern India is known for.
-From its stunning vistas to its crystal clear waters, visiting Dawki is something all travelers staying in Shillong should take some time to do.
+There are many things to see in Dawki, especially for nature lovers looking to take in the exquisite natural beauty that northeastern India is known for.
+From its stunning vistas to its crystal clear waters, visit in Dawki is something all travelers staying in Shillong should take some time to do.

 As you approach Mawlynnong, you’ll drive down a tight, winding road.
 As I watched the vegetation along the road whiz by, I was reminded of a similar road that leads up to Jaigarh Fort in the Rajasthani capital of Jaipur.
 The Dawki area is at a much lower elevation than Shillong, so the weather is warmer and more humid, almost tropical.
 Shillong will likely be a little chilly when you leave in the morning, so I suggest wearing layers on your day trip to Dawki so you can shed the heavier ones as the temperature rises.